Jungstershark/ClojuRecipe/README.md

 ```

 In the code, map is used to transform the :hits property of the JSON object into a sequence of recipe maps.
 The anonymous function `#(get % :recipe)` is passed as an argument to map, which returns the value of the :recipe key for each map in the sequence.
 The pipeline function `->` will be explained below.

+### Loops
+The `start-repl` function is a higher order function which demonstrates the input/output while loop functionality, by taking a 'handler' function.
+Specifically, this is the conditional that the user enters either the ingredients that they have, or the string `"Quit"`.
+This is called every time the user inputs a command into the terminal.
+By making use of higher function orders such as `start-repl`, the code becomes more modular and can be applied to different scenarios requiring a conditional loop.

 ### Function Composition
 The act of chaining multiple functions together to create a new function.